 contributions to a stakeholder or personal pension plan.

+Subject to HMRC limits, you will get tax relief on contributions you pay to a UK pension scheme.

 Your L G P S administering authority can give you more information on the first two of these options.
 Contact details are at the end of this guide.

+Your employer can choose to pay into your AVC plan.
+This is known as a shared cost AVC.
+Some employers will offer a shared cost AVC scheme as a salary sacrifice arrangement.
+If they do, you would benefit from tax relief and national insurance savings on the AVC contributions.
+Your employer would also benefit from lower national insurance contributions.
+Check with your employer if they offer a salary sacrifice scheme for AVC contributions.

 You may wish to take independent financial advice before you decide to pay extra.

 Your Pension